KamandPrompt/Code-Forge/CONTRIBUTING.md

 - ❌Incomplete or *broken `code`*.
 - ❌**Ignoring** the general **guidelines** mentioned above.

-### Happy Hactoberfest to all Contributers of IIT Mandi 😀
+### Happy Hacktoberfest to all Contributers of IIT Mandi 😀